i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 This couldn’t be easier!
 Save all the links you open each morning like your email, Weekly Plans Template, Zoom log in, etc. in one Bookmarks Folder.
 Right click on the folder, then choose “open all” – voila!

-If you are virtual, or about to be virtual, I hope some of these tips are helpful to transitioning or regaining your sanity!
+If you are virtual, or about to be virtual, I hope some of these therapy organization tips are helpful to transitioning or regaining your sanity!
 What is helping you stay sane during Survival Therapy?

 Cheers!